Shopify/ui-extensions/packages/web-pixels-extension/README.md

 # Web Pixels Extension

-Provides an `extend` method to register a Web Pixels Extension.
+Provides an `register` method to register a Web Pixels Extension.

 ## Installation